DevelopmentArc/react-indepth/life_cycle/birth/component_render.md

 Unlike any other method in the Life Cycle, `render()` is the one method that exists across multiple life cycle phases.
 It occurs here in Birth and it is where we spend a lot of time in Growth.

-In both cases, we have the core principal of keeping `render()` a pure method.
+In both cases, we have the core principle of keeping `render()` a pure method.
 What does that mean?
 That means we shouldn't call `setState()`, query the Native UI or anything else that can mutate the existing state of the application.
 The reason why is if we do this kind of interaction in `render()`, then it will kickoff another render pass.
 Which once again, triggers `render()` which then does the same thing... infinitely.

 The React development mode[^1] is generally great at catching these kinds of errors and will yell at you if you do them.
 For example, if we did something silly like this